On the continuity of F{\o}lner averages: Introduction

 Let us point out that we provide a second (and simpler) example which shows that Theorem~\ref{thm:pointwise_uniq_erg} cannot hold in general (that is, beyond actions of abelian groups), see Example~\ref{exmp: F-weak on interval}.
 That example, however, does not allow for the case where all $\mu_x$ are ergodic (case (b)) and furthermore, involves the less standard concept of thin F\o lner sequences (introduced in \cite{SchneiderThom2018}), see Section~\ref{sec: thin Folner sequence} and the appendix for a background.

-Finally, letting $\mc F$ be a fixed Følner sequence, the property that every point $x\in X$ is $\mu_x$-generic along $\mc F$ with $x\mapsto\mu_x$ continuous is equivalent to what is referred to as $\mc F$-weak mean equicontinuity, see Section~\ref{sec:weak_mean_equi}.
+Finally, letting $\mc F$ be a fixed Følner sequence, the property that every point $x\in X$ is $\mu_x$-generic along $\mc F$ with $x\mapsto\mu_x$ continuous is intimately linked to what is referred to as $\mc F$-weak mean equicontinuity, see Section~\ref{sec:weak_mean_equi}.
 This notion was introduced by Zheng and Zheng for $\Z$-actions, see \cite{ZhengZheng2020} and further \cite{CaiKwietniakLiPourmand2022,XuZheng2022}.
 We generalize (parts of) \cite[Theorem 4.4]{CaiKwietniakLiPourmand2022} as well as \cite[Theorems 3.5 and 4.3]{XuZheng2022} beyond the setting of countable discrete abelian/amenable groups, see Theorems \ref{thm: characterisations of weak mean equicontinuity} and \ref{the:Weyl-weak-mean}.
-In doing this, we associate to a general $\mc F$-weakly mean equicontinuous action a canonical bounded linear operator $S$ on $C(X)$ (the space of all continuous functions on $X$) which is a positive contractive projection (meaning that $S\varphi\geq 0$ if $\varphi\geq 0$, $S\boldsymbol{1}\leq 1$ and $S^2=S$).
-With this operator, the cases (a)--(c) mentioned above read as follows (see Theorem \ref{thm:rel_bounded_lin_op}). \begin{enumerate}[(a)] \item $S(\varphi S\psi)=S(S\varphi S\psi)$ for all $\varphi,\psi\in C(X)$ (\emph{Seever's identity}). \item $S(\varphi S\psi)=S\varphi S\psi$ for all $\varphi,\psi\in C(X)$ ($S$ is an \emph{averaging operator}) iff $\mu_x$ is ergodic for all $x\in X$. \item $T_gS=S$ for all $g\in G$ iff each orbit closure is uniquely ergodic. \end{enumerate} Here, $T_g \varphi=\varphi\circ g$ for each $g\in G$ and $\varphi\in C(X)$.
-As a consequence of this operator theoretic perspective, we obtain that in general, the space of all invariant measures of a $\mc F$-weak mean equicontinuous action is a Bauer simplex, see Corollary~3.17.
+This allows us to discuss the novel examples from above in a unified framework.
+We achieve this unification by associating to a general $\mc F$-weakly mean equicontinuous action a natural bounded linear operator $S$ on $C(X)$ (the space of all continuous functions on $X$).
+This operator is a positive contractive projection (meaning that $S\varphi\geq 0$ if $\varphi\geq 0$, $S\boldsymbol{1}\leq 1$ and $S^2=S$) and we obtain \begin{thm} The cases (a)--(c) from above translate to \begin{enumerate}[(a)] \item $S(\varphi S\psi)=S(S\varphi S\psi)$ for all $\varphi,\psi\in C(X)$ (\emph{Seever's identity}); \item $S(\varphi S\psi)=S\varphi S\psi$ for all $\varphi,\psi\in C(X)$ ($S$ is an \emph{averaging operator}) iff $\mu_x$ is ergodic for all $x\in X$; \item $T_gS=S$ for all $g\in G$ iff each orbit closure is uniquely ergodic. \end{enumerate} \end{thm} Here, $T_g \varphi=\varphi\circ g$ for each $g\in G$ and $\varphi\in C(X)$, see Theorem \ref{thm:rel_bounded_lin_op} for the details.
+As an immediate consequence of this operator-theoretic perspective, we get that in general, the space of all invariant measures of a $\mc F$-weak mean equicontinuous action is a Bauer simplex, see Corollary \ref{cor3.16}.